Setayesh-amin/group-project-/README.md

 # ReelVault

-A starter version of ReelVault built with Express, Pug, and CSS.
+A version of ReelVault built with Express, Pug, and CSS.
 The Browse page is functional; the other navigation items are visual placeholders for future development.

 ## Run locally